Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r32.17
+- Emilylorange mapped routes, graveyards, and about 1/2 the existing quests in Azshara, and parts of Blasted Lands.
+- Fixed some bugs with the dialog-key replacement (space to auto/complete accept quests, etc.).
+It is now selecting current quests only if the quest objectives are actually completed and ready to finish.
+Additionally the feature now should work with all quest windows.
+- Fixed a bug with quest notifications where setting Available Quests > Enabled to Off also was disabling notifications for Current Quests.
+- Removed "Ignore quests x levels below your level" for option current quests notifications, as that wasn't making much sense.
+- Added you PvP status to the General section on the overview page.
+- Fixed a bug where the resource scanning feature Notify on resources was reading not only the found resource, but also names of nearby group members, npcs, etc.
+- Fixed a bug with the DK start quest "Death comes from above".
+Special task now should start regardless of the chat settings for Creatures > Whisper.

 ## Changes in Sku r32.16
 - Fixed a bug with quest notification for completed quests that was breaking the feature.
 - Fixed a bug with the auction house that was leading to an empty Auctions from full scan list.